seanWLawrence/coronavirus-data-visualizations/README.md

 - Test Results - Positive vs. Negative
     - Pie chart showing percentage and sum of positive vs. negative test results

+## How it works

+- Push to Git
+- Jenkins will run the build script

 ## TODO

 - Make map more responsive